-Truckload revenues (excluding fuel surcharge) increased \$1.1 million, in the first quarter of 2024 compared to the same quarter in 2023.
-Rate per loaded mile decreased 3%, due to market conditions; this was partially offset by a 3% increase in volume, driven by dedicated growth.
+Truckload revenues (excluding fuel surcharge) increased \$1.1 million \$7.6 million, in the first second quarter of 2024 compared to the same quarter in 2023.

+This was driven by an increase in volume within Dedicated due to acquisitive and organic growth, partially offset by lower rate per loaded mile decreased 3%, due to market conditions; this was partially offset by a 3% increase in volume, driven by dedicated growth, our Network business.

-Truckload income from operations decreased \$47.7 million, approximately 76%, in the first quarter of 2024 compared to the same quarter in 2023.
-In addition to the impact of rate per loaded mile, other items contributing to the decrease in income from operations include increases in salaries and wages expense primarily related to the M&M acquisition, decreases in gains on equipment sales, an increase in depreciation resulting from dedicated growth (including M&M) and inflationary unit costs for new equipment, and increased insurance expense.
-These items were partially offset by a decrease in owner-operator purchased transportation costs.
+Truckload income from operations decreased \$47.7 million \$34.1 million, approximately 76% 53%, in the first second quarter of 2024 compared to the same quarter in 2023.
+In addition to the impact revenue impacts of lower volumes and rate per loaded mile within Network, other items contributing to the decrease in income from operations include increases an increase in salaries and wages expense primarily related due to higher driver headcount inclusive of the M&M acquisition, decreases in lower gains on equipment sales, an increase in depreciation resulting from dedicated growth (including M&M) and inflationary unit costs for new equipment, and increased insurance premium expense.
+These items were This was partially offset by a decrease in owner-operator purchased transportation costs, costs driven by a reduction in owner operator capacity.